Vishuu-GH/netflixClone/README.md

-this is a basic clone version of the popular streaming site netflix, im currently learning and this is done as a practice project.
+this is the link to the site https://vishuu-gh.github.io/netflixClone/